Learn how to build your net worth right after graduation.

 - These contributions must sit for 5 years before you can access them if you are under 59 1/2.
 This is DIFFERENT than direct Roth IRA contributions.

-- There is a relatively complex rule called the pro-rata rule to determine the taxes related to the conversion.
+- There is rule called the pro-rata rule to determine the taxes related to the conversion.
 The easiest way to avoid this rule entirely is to have a zero balance in all traditional IRAs, SEP IRAs, and SIMPLE IRAs at the end of the year.
-If you are doing additional retirement investing in these types of accounts, a backdoor Roth IRA may not be a good solution for you.
+If you are doing additional retirement investing in these types of accounts, a backdoor Roth IRA may not be a good solution for you, as you will generate a large tax bill.

 So who is the backdoor Roth best for?
 High income earners who are doing their other pre-tax retirement investing in 401(k)s or 403(b)s through their employer.